osuosl/osuosl-pelican/content/services/hosting/hosting-policy.rst

 sites dedicated to open source, etc.

-We typically try not to provide hosting for smaller projects which could be hosted at other “free” hosting services such as Github.
+We typically try not to provide hosting for smaller projects which could be hosted at other “free” hosting services such as GitHub.
 We do not have the infrastructure set up to provide hosting to thousands of smaller projects, but would prefer to focus our efforts on hosting those projects that have grown too large to fit in at free hosted service but cannot (yet) afford to pay for